TISAX as a Gateway to NIS2 | All for One Poland

 TISAX

-The European automotive industry is facing a major regulatory challenge in the area of cyber security.
-The implementation of the NIS2 Directive and planned amendments to the Polish law on the National Cyber Security System (KSC) will introduce new obligations for companies in the automotive sector (production of motor vehicles, trailers and semi-trailers).
-A key question arises for TISAX (VDA ISA) certified companies: will the existing information security management system ensure compliance with the new requirements?
+The European automotive industry is facing a significant regulatory challenge in the field of cybersecurity.
+The implementation of the NIS2 Directive and the planned amendments to the Polish National Cybersecurity System Act (KSC) will introduce new obligations for companies in the automotive sector (production of motor vehicles, trailers and semi-trailers).
+For enterprises holding a TISAX (VDA ISA) certification, a key question arises: will the existing Information Security Management System ensure compliance with the new requirements?

-The European automotive industry is facing a major regulatory challenge in the area of cyber security.
-The implementation of the NIS2 Directive and planned amendments to the Polish law on the National Cyber Security System (KSC) will introduce new obligations for companies in the automotive sector (production of motor vehicles, trailers and semi-trailers).
-A key question arises for TISAX (VDA ISA) certified companies: will the existing information security management system ensure compliance with the new requirements?
+The European automotive industry is facing a significant regulatory challenge in the field of cybersecurity.
+The implementation of the NIS2 Directive and the planned amendments to the Polish National Cybersecurity System Act (KSC) will introduce new obligations for companies in the automotive sector (production of motor vehicles, trailers and semi-trailers).
+For enterprises holding a TISAX (VDA ISA) certification, a key question arises: will the existing Information Security Management System ensure compliance with the new requirements?

-To start with the good news – companies with a valid TISAX certificate are already largely prepared to meet NIS2 requirements, assuming, of course, that an information security management system (ISMS) has been implemented in the right scope and areas of the company.
-However, additional measures will still be necessary, especially in the context of the specifics of Polish regulations.
-A TISAX-compliant SZBI is therefore a great base, greatly facilitating the implementation of NIS2 requirements.
+To start with the good news – companies holding a valid TISAX certification are already largely prepared to meet NIS2 requirements, provided that an Information Security Management System (ISMS) has been implemented with the appropriate scope and in the right areas of the organization.
+However, additional actions will still be required, especially in the context of the specific nature of Polish regulations.
+A TISAX-compliant SZBI therefore provides an excellent foundation, significantly facilitating the implementation of NIS2 requirements.

-The NIS2 Directive, which should have been implemented by EU member states by October 17, 2024 (in Poland this was done through an amendment to the National Cyber Security System Act), significantly expands the scope of entities covered by cyber security regulations.
+The NIS2 Directive, which was to be implemented by EU Member States by 17 October 2024 (in Poland through an amendment to the National Cybersecurity System Act), significantly expands the scope of entities covered by cybersecurity regulations.

 The revised legislation includes the production of motor vehicles, trailers and semi-trailers as an important sector, which means that medium and large companies in this industry will also be subject to new legal obligations.